Closeup of car tires in winter on the road

 Survival – Stranded in a Car During Winter

 Wow, is it ever cold lately!!
-We logged a couple of days here at -36 Celsius, which is beyond cold, deathly cold with a lot less exposure.
+We logged a few days in Ontario of -36 Celsius, which is beyond chilly and deathly cold with less exposure.
 We also logged 55 cm of snow in a single day.
-That’s around 21.5 inches for our American friends.
-It’s time to address survival when stranded in a car during winter.
+That’s around 21.5 inches for our American friends, which is why it’s time to address survival when stranded in a car during winter.

-That very snowstorm I mentioned above found people stuck on the 401 for 6 hours.
-The fallout of a recent storm in the US had people stranded on the I-95 for 9 hours.
-And, we have all heard the stories of 50-car pileups or people getting stuck on the highway for days.
+This very snowstorm left people stuck on the 401 for 6 hours.
+The fallout of a recent storm in the US had people stranded on I-95 for 9 hours.
+We have all heard the stories of 50-car pile-ups or people getting stuck on the highway for days.

 Spread the Love